AdamCassidy/Portfolio/README.md

 <img src="https://github.com/AdamCassidy/GreenThumb/blob/master/resources/logo.png" alt="logo" width="300"/>

 https://github.com/AdamCassidy/GreenThumb
-An app that allows users to upload a photograph of a plant and have its species determined by machine learning.
-Registered users can also upload their photographs to the appropriate species' page where they can be seen by other users.
-I worked on the back-end for this project.
+I worked on the back-end for this app that allows users to upload a photograph of a plant and have its species determined by machine learning.
+Registered users can also upload their photographs to the appropriate species' page where they can be seen by other users

 ### What I learned
 * RESTful APIs